 ‘I can do all things through Christ which strengtheneth me.’
 Philippians 4:13 KJV.

-On many occasions, my wife and I visited a Japanese lady, Chika Honda, in the Deer Park Metropolitan Women's Correctional Centre.
+My wife and I used to visit Chika Honda, a Japanese lady, in the Deer Park Metropolitan Women's Correctional Centre.
 In October 2000, the government took over management of the prison.
 While this transfer of management was being implemented, the inmates were placed in a state of lockdown where they could not leave their self-contained units.
 Chika asked our church to pray that the lockdown would be ended as soon as possible so that she could go back to work in the prison’s workshops.
 Being stuck all day in a unit with other inmates with nothing to do was unbearable, whereas the job gave her a sense of purpose and achievement.

-Please note that we must not use activities such as a job to run from the causes of our depression.
-It is imperative to seek help from a Christian counsellor or Christian professional therapist to deal with the issues and fears that caused the depression in the first place.
+A special note here - we must be careful not use such activities to run from the causes of our depression.
+It is imperative to seek help from a Christian counselor or therapist to deal with the issues and fears that caused or are associated with depression.

-Now let us have a look at Luke 19:13, where Jesus is seen giving gifts to His servants.
+Let us now read Luke 19:13, where Jesus is seen giving gifts to His servants.

-God has given us all spiritual gifts with which to serve Him.
+This ‘money’ represents the gifts which God has given us.
 Putting these gifts into action is another activity that assists with the recovery of depression.
 To focus on God, and on the needs of others, is a healing balm all of its own.

 Acts 20:35 “It is more blessed to give than to receive.”

-Before depression had destroyed my life, I had been an assistant pastor and a church musician.
-Ten months after my descent into depression, when it was clear that I was on the road to recovery, my counsellor pushed me back into ministry.
+Before depression destroyed my life, I had been an assistant pastor and a church musician.
+Ten months after my descent into depression, when it was clear I was on the road to recovery, my counselor pushed me back into ministry.
 At her advice, I started with something small – playing the piano in a home group.
-The next year I started teaching Sunday School as well.
-After I recovered from depression, I became much more involved in the life of my church.
+A few months later I started teaching Sunday School too.
+After I recovered from depression, I became even more involved using my spiritual gifts in serving the Lord.

-Let’s take another look at Luke 19:13 So he called ten of his servants and gave them ten minas.
+Let us take another look at Luke 19:13 So he called ten of his servants and gave them ten minas.
 “Put this money to work,” he said, “until I come back.”
-Luke 19:13 NIV

-Yes, God has given us all spiritual gifts, but He has also given us natural talents, such as giftings with sport, music, writing, painting, gardening, and so on.
-God created us in His image, and He has placed a desire to be creative in each one of us.
-So let us also develop and pursue those talents, or hobbies, that God has given us – they are a gift from Him.
+Along with spiritual gifts, God has also given us natural talents, in areas such as sport, music, writing, painting, gardening, and so on.
+When God created us in His image, He also placed in us the desire to be creative.
+So let us also develop and pursue the talents and hobbies that God has given us – they are a gift from Him.

-One of the greatest pieces of advice that helped me when I became severely depressed in early 1990 came from a friend who had also suffered from depression: “Find anything that you enjoy, and pursue it.
+One of the greatest pieces of advice that helped me in the early days of severe depression came from a friend who had been down that same route.
+He said, “Find anything that you enjoy, and pursue it.
 Just try to have fun.”

 “Have fun, when I’m like this?”
-I thought to myself, yet I pressed on and embraced my friend’s advice.
-I bought a computer, played engrossing computer games, and over the next five years wrote three novels as well as pursuing other hobbies.
-I even joined a gym.
+I thought to myself, yet I pressed on and embraced his advice.
+I bought a computer, played engrossing computer games, and over the next five years wrote three novels and pursued other hobbies too.
+I also joined a gym.
 These hobbies helped to keep my mind productively occupied and were a significant factor in breaking my mind’s habit of thinking fearful thoughts.

 I have always loved the way which the King James Version translates Luke 19:13 And he called his ten servants, and delivered them ten pounds, and said unto them, “Occupy till I come.”

 What wonderful advice - keep ourselves productively occupied until He comes.
-So let us work as we are able, serve God with the spiritual gifts He has given us, and pursue an engaging hobby.
-Keeping occupied with such productive activities can be of great assistance in helping us to recover from depression by taking our focus off depression’s fears and symptoms that try so hard to immobilise us.
+So let us work as we are able, serve God with the spiritual gifts He has given us, and pursue engaging hobbies.
+Keeping occupied with such productive activities can be of great assistance in helping us to recover from depression by taking our focus off depression’s fears and symptoms that try so hard to immobilize us.

 (All verses from the NIV unless stated otherwise.)